Findings & Remediation Guide¶

 Available Actions¶

-Thalian supports 25 remediation action types:
+Thalian supports 40+ remediation action templates across several categories:

-Identity actions: | Action | Description | |---|---| | Suspend user | Temporarily disable account access | | Unsuspend user | Restore account access | | Force password change | Require new password on next login | | Force MFA enrollment | Require MFA setup on next login | | Revoke OAuth token | Invalidate a specific OAuth grant | | Revoke all tokens | Invalidate all active tokens | | Revoke sessions | End all active sessions | | Deactivate user | Permanently deactivate account | | Offboard user | Composite: suspend + revoke sessions + revoke tokens | | Remove admin role | Demote admin without suspending | | Revoke license | Reclaim license assignment | | Remove from group | Remove user from a specific group | | Rotate credentials | Force credential rotation |
+Identity actions: | Action | Description | |---|---| | Suspend user | Temporarily disable account access | | Unsuspend user | Restore account access | | Force password change | Require new password on next login | | Force MFA enrollment | Require MFA setup on next login | | Enable MFA (org-wide) | Enforce MFA across the organization | | Revoke OAuth token | Invalidate a specific OAuth grant | | Revoke all tokens | Invalidate all active tokens | | Revoke sessions | End all active sessions | | Deactivate user | Permanently deactivate account | | Offboard user | Composite: suspend + revoke sessions + revoke tokens | | Remove admin role | Demote admin without suspending | | Revoke license | Reclaim license assignment | | Remove from group | Remove user from a specific group | | Rotate credentials | Force credential rotation | | Deprovision user | Remove user from platform entirely | | Reconcile identities | Align identity records across platforms |

-Application actions: | Action | Description | |---|---| | Sanction app | Mark as approved/vetted | | Block app | Block application access | | Flag as unauthorized | Mark as shadow IT | | Revoke shadow IT | Remove OAuth grants for shadow apps |
+Application actions: | Action | Description | |---|---| | Sanction app | Mark as approved/vetted | | Block app | Block application access | | Flag as unauthorized | Mark as shadow IT | | Revoke shadow IT | Remove OAuth grants for shadow apps | | Review app adoption | Investigate low-usage applications | | Consolidate apps | Merge duplicate functional applications | | Flag for renewal | Mark application contract for renewal review |

 Device actions: | Action | Description | |---|---| | Sync device | Trigger MDM policy sync | | Remote lock | Lock device remotely | | Retire device | Wipe and remove from management | | Enroll device | Send MDM enrollment invite | | Contain host | Isolate from network (CrowdStrike/SentinelOne) | | Lift containment | Remove network isolation |